Control when customers can buy by running your shop on a schedule with business hours, category restrictions, and holiday closures.

 Create Weekend-Only Store Availability Schedule in WooCommerce

 Want your shop to open only on Saturdays and Sundays?
-Create weekend-only store availability schedule in WooCommerce by going to WooCommerce → Store Timer and checking Enable Store Timer.
+Create weekend-only store availability schedule in WooCommerce by going to WooCommerce → Store Timer.

-Save changes, and the store automatically accepts orders only during weekends.
-Outside those days, purchase buttons are hidden or disabled depending on your restriction settings for clear availability windows.
+Save the changes, and the store automatically accepts orders only during weekends.
+Outside those days, purchase buttons are hidden for clear availability windows.

 Show Countdown Timer Until Store Opens in WooCommerce